apache/flink/docs/dev/table/connect.md

 The Bucket File System Connector allows for writing into a file system.

-The connector can operate in append-onlyw mode
+The connector can operate in append-only mode
 The connector can be defined as follows:

 <div class="codetabs" markdown="1">